 How we help the holders of information

-- Comply with the laws on access or freedom of information that apply to you by attending our workshop.
+- Increase your awareness on access to information (ATI) by attending our workshop.

-- Advise you on whether or not to allow or deny access when a requester request access.
+- Avoid being taken to court by asking us to advise you on whether you should allow or deny access to information when a requester requests access.

-- Help you to appoint your Information Officer properly, including a job specification and letter of appointment.
+- Appoint your Information Officer properly, including a job specification and letter of appointment, by asking us to assist.

-- Audit your compliance with access to information laws.
+- Check that you comply with access to information laws by asking us to audit your compliance with access to information laws.

 - Get access to records held by an organisation by getting our advice and assistance, or attending our workshop.